 Should you draw before you paint?
 That depends on what you mean by the question.
-As a general rule of thumb, as an artist, you should have a solid foundation in drawing before you start trying to paint.
-Painting as another dimension to artwork, so why would you want to do that before you have mastered drawing?
+As a general rule of thumb, in the art world, you should have a solid foundation in drawing before you start trying to paint.
+Painting is another dimension to artwork, so why would you want to do that before mastering drawing?
 Remember, draw well first, then paint.

-Now, if you mean should you draw on your canvas or paper before you paint on it, that’s a matter of preference.
-Do you want a guide to work off?
+If you mean should you draw on your canvas or paper before you paint on it, that’s a matter of preference.
+Do you want a guide to working off?
 Then draw that guide.
 Do you prefer a more spontaneous approach?
 Then, don’t draw first.

 One thing to remember is that if you are drawing before you paint, you need to choose what you do your underdrawing with carefully.
 Pencil can work, but it can also cause problems.
-This is especially true with oil painting.
+This is especially true when painting with oils.

 With oil painting, graphite can seep through the layers of paint and make it to the surface of a picture, ruining it.
-So, for oil painting, use ink, or charcoal with some spray fixative.
+So, use ink or charcoal with some spray fixative for oil painting.